 Why This Matters

-Coding agents like Claude Code and Cursor operate with extensive system access—reading files, executing commands, and accessing production systems through MCP tools.
+Coding agents like Claude Code and Cursor can operate with extensive system access, reading files, executing commands, and accessing production systems through MCP tools.
 Without monitoring, organizations cannot see what agents access or control their actions.

-- Monitor every MCP tool call from all AI clients
+- Monitor MCP tool calls from AI clients

 - Track which MCPs are installed across your organization